 The Red Baron Beer Stein Limited Edition

 WHY BUY THIS?
-Ah, the Octoberfest Tankard.
+Ah, the Oktoberfest Tankard.
 Finally.
 Described as a “…colorful ceramic beer mug features German historic Cities and medieval eagle emblems, which will take you back to medieval German history.”
-But you just want to get the feel of Octoberfest in your Man Cave, and unless you ask your wife to dress up in a costume such as this…
+But you just want to get the feel of Oktoberfest in your Man Cave, and unless you ask your wife to dress up in a costume such as this…

 …which she’d probably decline, you may have to settle for drinking a Hofbrau Oktoberfestbier out of this Beer Stein, which has a perfect five star rating on Amazon.